 Winner of the School Library Association Award 2015, with both the judges’ and readers’ awards.

-After the success of Blame My Brain, which covers all the brain-related, internal changes of adolescence, I wanted to tackle the external stresses: exams, relationships, fears created by new knowledge of the world, body changes, the internet and cyber-bullying.
+After the success of Blame My Brain, which covers all the brain-related, internal changes of adolescence, I wanted to tackle the external stresses: exams, relationships, fears, body changes, the internet and cyber-bullying.
 And more.

-The Teenage Guide to Stress is divided into three sections: Section One explains stress and looks at any differences for teenagers.
+The Teenage Guide to Stress is divided into three sections: Section One explains the biology of stress.
 Section Two deals with issues that can affect teenagers – from anger, depression and sexual relationships to cyber-bullying, exams and eating disorders – and offers guidance and advice, as well as looking at how pre-existing conditions such as OCD and dyslexia are affected.
 Section Three helps you deal with and prevent symptoms of stress.
 At the back is a glossary and list of useful resources.

-It contains a simple yet important message to all young people: You are not alone.
+It contains a simple yet important message to all young people: You are not alone and there are simple ways you can manage your stress.

 A few responses